Gaochang: Jushi Kingdom and early Han Chinese rule

 Gaochang was built in the 1st century BC, it was an important site along the Silk Road.
 It played a key role as a transportation hub in Western China.
-The Jushi leaders later pledged their allegiance to Han dynasty.
+The Jushi leaders later pledged their allegiance to the Han dynasty.
 In 327, the Gaochang Commandery (jùn) was created by the Former Liang under the Han Chinese ruler Zhang Jun.
 The Chinese set up a military colony/garrison and organized the land into multiple divisions.
 Han Chinese colonists from the Hexi region and the central plains also settled in the region.

-After the fall of the Western Jin Dynasty, Northern China split into multiple states, including the Central Asian oases.
+After the fall of the Western Jin dynasty, Northern China split into multiple states, including the Central Asian oases.
 Gaochang was ruled by the Former Liang, Former Qin and Northern Liang as part of a commandery.
-In 383 The General Lu Guang of the Former Qin seized control of the region.
+In 383 the general Lu Guang of the Former Qin seized control of the region.